schwilklab/shrubflam/README.md

 # Few samples were less than 70 cm from the first trip.
 # Got the hobo data (Temperature and Humidity of the drying period) only from the last second burn of second trip.
 # Got 24 hours of hobo data of the second burn of second trip samples.

-Canopy Density:
 # The width measured in inch(Bottom,Middle and Top Width).
 # The leaf sample for ED11 is missing and I didn't measure it's LMA.
 # Some samples are less than 70 cm.
 # I have confusion with some species in terms of identification.
-# Leaf area measured in centimeter square.
-# Emissivity of the thermometer is .95.
 # Species like juniper, mimosa, pinus I did measured only the projection not the morphological leaf area.
 # Senegalia wrightii and senegalia romeriana are morphologically same.
 # Want to exclude the Yucca rupicola since I have collected only one sample.